capawesome-team/capacitor-firebase/packages/authentication/BREAKING.md

 ## Version 0.6.x

+### `providers` configuration option

-Using the `providers` [configuration](https://github.com/capawesome-team/capacitor-firebase/tree/main/packages/authentication#configuration) option you could select which providers (Google, Facebook, ...) should be loaded by the plugin.
+Using the `providers` [configuration](https://github.com/capawesome-team/capacitor-firebase/tree/main/packages/authentication#configuration) option you can select which providers (Google, Facebook, ...) should be loaded by the plugin.
 Previously, all providers were loaded by default.
 From now on, _no providers will be loaded by default_.
 Please set the `providers` configuration option and specify all providers you use.

 **Example** (`capacitor.config.ts`):